anshimagupta/cli/Networking.md

     | orgNetwork | M735816878-4430-default-routed       |
     | orgNetwork | M735816878-4430-default-isolated     |
     | vdc        | M735816878-4430                      |

+The `vdc` command lists the networks available in the virtual data center and the edge gateways (usually one), with a summary of the configuration:

     $ vca vdc info
     Virtual Data Center 'M735816878-4430' for 'default' profile; details: